What To Do About a Neighbor's Noise

 Neighbor Noise and the Law: Basics

-In addition, many cities and towns also have some prohibition on sustained noise levels above a certain decibel.
-Police will often investigate by placing a decibel meter near the property line and take a reading over a period of time.
+In addition, many cities and towns also have prohibitions on sustained noise levels above a certain decibel.
+Police will often investigate by placing a decibel meter near the property line and taking a reading over a period of time.

-If you're already thinking about calling the police or a lawyer, you might want to stop and think about less-adversarial ways to solve the problem first.
+If you're already thinking about calling the police or a lawyer, stop and think about less adversarial ways to solve the problem first.
 In many cases, they may not be aware of how loud or distracting the noise is to their neighbors.
 Below are suggestions for how to address the problem, from talking to filing a lawsuit.

-- Give a warning - You can then give a warning to the neighbor by sending him a copy of the local noise ordinances with the relevant parts underlined or highlighted.
+- Give a warning: You can then give a warning to the neighbor by sending him a copy of the local noise ordinances with the relevant parts underlined or highlighted.
 Keep copies for your own records.
-Also, if you happen to live in a planned community or some other neighborhood that has a housing agreement, you can also send a copy of that agreement with the relevant portions highlighted again.
+Also, if you happen to live in a planned community or some other neighborhood with a housing agreement, you can also send a copy of that agreement with the relevant portions highlighted again.

-- Mediation - This is only necessary if you enjoy a good relationship with your neighbor and want it to continue.
+- Mediation: This is only necessary if you enjoy a good relationship with your neighbor and want it to continue.
 The mediator will invite you and your neighbor to sit down together and try to hash out a solution to the noise problem.
-These mediation services are generally available in most cities and sometimes are free or low-cost.
+These mediation services are generally available in most cities.
+They sometimes are free or low-cost.

-- Call the Cops - If nothing has worked, you should call the police.
+- Call the cops: If nothing has worked, you should call the police.
 You can show the police that you have attempted to solve the noise problem on your own, but that your neighbor continues to violate the noise ordinances.
-At this point, the police may come in and investigate.
-Your best bet is to call the police during a period when you feel the noise ordinance is being violated, or giving the time period in which the violation repeats itself.
+At this point, the police may come and investigate.
+Your best bet is to call the police during a period when you feel the noise ordinance is being violated.
+Or you should provide the time period when the violation typically recurs.

 Suing Your Neighbor for Making Too Much Noise

-If neighbors' noise is bothering you and nothing you have done to resolve the situation has worked, you have every right to file a lawsuit.
-Generally speaking, there are two different remedies that can be sought from such a lawsuit.
-If you want money damages, you could probably get away with filing a lawsuit in small claims court.
+If a neighbor's noise is bothering you and nothing you have done to resolve the situation has worked, you have every right to file a lawsuit.
+Generally, there are two different remedies that can be sought from such a lawsuit.
+If you want monetary damages, you might get away with filing a lawsuit in small claims court.
 However, if you seek a court order from the judge directed at your neighbor to cease and desist making the noise, then you will have to file suit in regular civil court.

 In order to win your case in small claims court, you will need to prove that there is excessive and disturbing noise and that your neighbor is the source of the noise.
-Next, you will need to show that your quiet enjoyment of your home is being disrupted and that you have previously asked the person to stop making the noise.
+Next, you will need to show that your quiet enjoyment of your home is being disrupted.
+You also must show that you've asked the person to stop making the noise previously.
 You will need evidence to prove your case.
-Evidence can be found in copies of documents requesting that your neighbors quiet down, witnesses, recordings of the noise and even your own testimony.
+Evidence can be found in copies of documents requesting that your neighbors quiet down, witnesses, recordings of the noise, and even your own testimony.